Questions and Answers about Neutrinos

 If we create a muon neutrino beam at an accelerator and pass it through a kilometer of earth and iron shielding to eliminate all the charged particles, we see muons occasionally produced in a detector, in the right direction and just after the particle beam pulse strikes the production target.
-Neutrinos are well known particles in this sense, and their interactions have been studied at the particle accelerators, underground and at reactors for more than 30 years.
+Neutrinos are well known particles in this sense, real and stable particles, and their interactions have been studied at the particle accelerators, underground and at reactors for more than 30 years.

-The muon neutrino may be composed of half each of two states of slightly different mass that oscillate in and out of phase with each other as they travel along, alternately interacting as a muon neutrino and then making a tau neutrino.
+The muon neutrino may be effectively composed of half each of two states of slightly different mass that oscillate in and out of phase with each other as they travel along, alternately interacting as a muon neutrino and then making a tau neutrino.
 Which is observed depends on where the detector intercepts the beam.

 WHAT DO OTHER STUDIES SHOW ABOUT NEUTRINO MASS AND

-WHAT DOES SUPER-KAMIOKANDE DATA SHOW?
+WHAT DOES THE KAMLAND DATA SHOW?

-WHAT DO THE MUON NEUTRINOS OSCILLATE WITH?
+WHAT DO THE ELECTRON NEUTRINOS OSCILLATE WITH?

 ARE THE NEW FINDINGS CONSISTENT WITH OTHER DATA?

-Super-Kamiokande research was mostly funded by Japan's Mombusho (Ministry of Education, Science, Sports and Culture) and the U.S. Department of Energy, Division of High Energy Physics.
+KamLAND research was mostly funded by Japan's Mombusho (Ministry of Education, Science, Sports and Culture) and the U.S. Department of Energy, Division of High Energy Physics.
 The project was made possible by significant support from the Kamioka Mining and Smelting Company and many other corporations and individuals.

-Locally, we particularly acknowledge significant support from the University of Hawaii, particularly the Department of Physics and Astronomy and the dean of the School of Natural Sciences.
+Locally, we particularly acknowledge significant support from the University of Hawaii, particularly the Department of Physics and Astronomy and the Dean of the School of Natural Sciences.
 Many

 colleagues in the department, the Institute for Astronomy and the School of Ocean and Earth Sciences at UH have contributed to this work in various supportive ways over many years.